Why We Need Harassment Training Courses

-Harassment is pervasive.
-A 2018 Pew survey found that 59% of women and 27% of men reported experiencing sexual harassment.
-Of those that reported experiencing sexual harassment, 69% of women and 61% of men experienced it at work or both at work and outside of work.
+Harassment is prevalent.
+A 2018 Pew survey found that 27% of men and 59% of women reported experiencing sexual harassment.
+69% of women and 61% of men that reported sexual harassment experienced it at work or both at work and outside of work.

-These numbers have a very real implication.
+These numbers tell a sobering story.
 They mean you may have experienced harassment at work.
-And if you haven’t, it’s likely you have friends and colleagues who have.
+And if you haven’t, your friends and colleagues likely have.

-Being a victim of harassment profoundly impacts a person at work, including lower job satisfaction and a higher intention to leave the workplace, and can extend to physical and emotional health.
+Being a victim of harassment hurts a person at work, including lower job satisfaction, higher intention to leave the workplace, and damage to physical and emotional health.

-Undeniably, being treated disrespectfully at work is bad for you and for your workplace.
+Being treated disrespectfully at work isn’t just bad for business—it’s bad for you, your employees, and your workplace.